WilliamSGodfrey/SAVE_williamsgodfrey.github.io/_posts/blog/2016-03-01-se-historical-pass-rates.md

 ---

-_Updated January 5, 2020_
+_Updated January 4, 2021_

-As I prepared to retake the lateral portion of the Structural Engineering licensing exam in April 2016, I found myself curious about the historical pass rates for the exam.
-After doing some digging online, I found there wasn't a single source that provided that information and decided to collect and share my own findings.

 All information provided here was obtained directly from NCEES unless otherwise noted.
-This table is updated twice a year.
+This table is updated twice a year in January and June.

 If you have data you'd like to share with me so that I can include it here, please get in touch via email.